PYcodeCodingHub/ProtoDebugger/README.md

 Make sure to copy your game for this debug build, or delete the script after use.

 If you have a roblox executor, you may use the script in there.

+# NOTE THAT COMMANDS DONT OVERLAY, TYOE /CLEARCONSOLE RUN OTHER CMDS